abhi-arya1/cruzhacks-2026-workshop/README.md

 # Buidling RAG and Search Agents

 Search is a fundamental problem in AI.
 AI models will get smarter and smarter, but to personalize responses, build better context, and improve the quality of your responses, you need to build a search agent.
-This project demonstrates how to build a search agent using [ChromaDB](https://www.trychroma.com), the OpenAI SDK, [Vercel AI Gateway](https://vercel.com/ai-gateway), and Chunking for effective retrieval.
+This project demonstrates how to build a search agent using [ChromaDB](https://www.trychroma.com), the OpenAI SDK, [Vercel AI Gateway](https://vercel.com/ai-gateway), and Chunking with [Mastra RAG](https://mastra.ai/docs/rag/overview) for effective retrieval.

 In the workshop, we will walk through setting up an Embedding Function with an Embedding Model, placing documents in our vector database (ChromaDB), and building a search agent with the [Vercel AI SDK](https://ai-sdk.dev/), that can retrieve skills for how to build react applications, from the [dataset](./dataset) directory!